mawada-abakar/HackBio-Biocoding-02-2025/README.md

 🤝 Contributing

 If you find any issues or improvements, feel free to submit a pull request or open an issue 😊.

+# Stage-3
+# Drug Discovery: Chemical Space Analysis & Docking Score Prediction

+This project analyzes chemical descriptor data of ~95,000 small molecules to identify clusters of compounds with strong binding affinity to the protein adenosine deaminase (ada).
+The workflow includes PCA/K-means clustering for chemical space visualization and regression modeling to predict docking scores.

+#Installation & Setup

+ -Install R (if not already installed)
+    Download and install R from CRAN.

+ -Install Required R Packages
+    Some scripts use additional libraries.
+Install them using: install.packages(c("tidyverse", "factoextra", "caret", "randomForest"))

+   # Step-by-Step Workflow

+   1. Load and Preprocess the Data:

+       Clean the dataset and prepare features for analysis.

+   3. Principal Component Analysis (PCA):

+      Reduce dimensionality to visualize chemical space.

+   5. K-means Clustering:

+      Group compounds into clusters based on chemical similarity.

+   4. Visualize Chemical Space:

+       Plot clusters and color by docking scores.

+   5. Identify Clusters with Low Docking Scores:

+      Find clusters enriched in compounds with strong binding (low scores).

+   6. Predict Docking Scores with Regression:

+      Train a model to predict docking scores using chemical features.

+  🤝 Contributing

+  This workflow identifies promising compounds for ada targeting and links chemical features to binding affinity.
+If you find any issues or improvements, feel free to submit a pull request or open an issue 😊.